Check out our blog to discover adventure ideas during your getaway to our Stevenson cabins!

 Located only 7 minutes from Wind Mountain Ranch you can golf with incredible views.
 Elk Ridge Golf Course is the perfect place for all golfers, with its beautiful views and challenging but attainable 18 hole layout.

-The 16th Annual Kiteboard 4 Cancer will be held July 8-10th.
+The 16th Annual Kiteboard 4 Cancer is held in July.
 Located just 20 minutes from wind mountain ranch you can join in fundraising and competing to benefit the lives of young adults who have been affected by cancer.

 With the Drano Lake boat launch 10 minutes down the road and the Wind River Boat Launch just 4 minutes from our cabins, wind mountain ranch is the perfect place for a boating getaway!